 Vivian utilizes a family-centered and solution focused model in which she considers family history and family involvement to be very important.
 Families can be a resource to understanding issues and in moving towards healthier and happier family system of support.
 All people are interconnected, and those connections are important to understanding who we are and how to move forward.

 Vivian’s specializations include working with teens and students with AD/HD, anxiety, or depression while offering a number of support services to families.
 Combining complimentary practices such as cognitive behavioral therapy and neurocounseling, she is able to offer specific insight in the mind-body connection.
+Other mindfulness based practices (yoga, meditation, qigong), and expressive approaches (art and sand tray) round out her approach to working with children and young adults.

 Parents are an integral part of the helping process for their child.
 Enhancing personal strengths is fundamental, therefore, parental investment in the process of therapy is critical.
 Adding coping skills, exploring different ways of looking at a problem, and self-discovery are paramount in becoming an emotionally healthy individual.